 • Senior programs

-People of all ages, races, genders and physical and mental abilities are hungry in our communities.
+People of all ages, races, genders, and abilities experience food insecurity in our communities.
 People facing crises often must choose between buying food and paying for housing, utilities, or medical care.
 Some of those served by the Food Bank are:

 • Children